zhuang-li/zhuang-li.github.io/_pages/service.md

 ## Software and Open-source Contributions

 - **FactualSceneGraph**
   Toolkit for faithful and consistent textual scene-graph parsing.
-The project grew out of the FACTUAL benchmark and has been used in subsequent work on discourse-level scene graph parsing.
+The project grew out of the FACTUAL benchmark, supports subsequent work on discourse-level scene graph parsing, and has reached 171,000+ PyPI downloads and 600,000+ model downloads on Hugging Face.
   [GitHub Repository](https://github.com/zhuang-li/FactualSceneGraph)

 - **StarCoder 2 / The Stack v2**
-  Contributor to the community code-LLM and corpus initiative led by the BigCode project.
+  Contributor to the BigCode open-science code-LLM and corpus initiative.
+The Stack v2 spans 619 programming languages and underpins StarCoder2 models trained on 3.3-4.3T tokens, with model weights released for responsible open research and development.
   [Project Repository](https://github.com/bigcode-project/starcoder2)

 - **SCAR**
-  Data selection method and toolkit for efficient instruction tuning of large language models.
+  ACL 2025 data selection method and toolkit for efficient instruction tuning of large language models.
+SCAR ranks instruction-response pairs by style consistency; in reported benchmarks, selecting as little as 0.7% of the full dataset can match or surpass full-data fine-tuning.
   [GitHub Repository](https://github.com/zhuang-li/SCAR)

 ---